Thank you for coming to my blog!

 I’m a pretty happy person

 I read a lot on how to improve myself and then I put into action what I’ve learned.
 When something works, I tell as many people as I can.
 I make mistakes.
 All.
 The.
 Time.
 At home, at work, when nobody’s looking.
-I call them out kindly, see what I can learn and do better next time.
+I call them out as kindly as I can, see what I can learn and do better next time.
 I think that this is the engine room of a great life.

 More about me:

-• I love chocolate.
+- I love chocolate.
 But it is possible to love something too much.
-I recently set a rule for myself to only have one piece per day and I like how it’s made me feel ever since.
+A couple of years ago, I had set a rule for myself to only have one piece per day (with the exception special occasions).
+I like how this has made me feel ever since.

-• I love nice restaurants.
-Every Saturday, Sierra and I will pick a restaurant and have the best time.
+- I love nice restaurants.
+During cashflow positive times, every Saturday, Sierra and I will pick a restaurant and have the best time.

-• I am an eldest child.
+- I am an eldest child.
 My brother is a graphic designer, working for my dad’s graphic design business of 30 years.
-My sister works at a university in office administration.
+My sister works at a university in a halls of residence.
 Mum works in the cafeteria of my old school.
 I try to call one family member every couple of weeks.
 I love living in a different country, but I miss everyone a lot.